 As part of our initiative to reduce any negative impact on the environment, buses must be part of the solution for tackling congestion and poor air quality.

 Go North East launched its first fleet of fully electric buses in 2020.
 It has also made a £12 million investment in 54 high-specification, environmentally-friendly buses to add to their 170 low-emission buses that have joined the fleet.
-The investment also includes nine fully-electric single decker buses, which will be arriving in July 2020.
+The investment also includes nine fully-electric single decker buses, which will be arriving in late 2020.

 In September 2019, Brighton & Hove Buses introduced the UK's first extended-range double decker bus that is powered by electricity.
 Each bus has a small Euro VI diesel engine onboard to recharge the batteries.
 However, the diesel engine is geo-fenced, which means that the engine can’t be used when travelling through Brighton’s Ultra Low Emission Zone (ULEZ) – relying on electric power only.

 As a responsible business, we must keep looking towards securing the future so that transport is part of the solution to combatting climate change.